Skip to main content

 Directions

-The greenhouse facilities are situated above the new Living Systems Institute, with access by car and foot.
+The greenhouse facilities are situated just behind the Living Systems Institute (87 on the Streatham Campus map) and the Physics building (21 on the map), with access by car and foot.